sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 #### <a id="conclude"></a>Conclusion

 <p class="cn" markdown="1">Testing GWT from a white-box perspective is certainly easier than from a black-box.
-If you are testing from a white-box perspective, you can decompile the XYZService (client) and the XYZServiceImpl (server) classes and can discover all the implimented functions, their arguments and their type definitions.</p>
+If you are testing from a white-box perspective, you can decompile the XYZService (client) and the XYZServiceImpl (server) classes and can discover all the implemented functions, their arguments and their type definitions.</p>

 <p class="cn" markdown="1">However, unless we can directly interact with that service, we will still need to find a way to generate the GWT serialized strings to be able to test the endpoints.</p>